|Credit Building Rating:||3.5 / 5|

 Compared to the best credit cards, the Quicksilver Secured card may not offer the most enticing rewards program, but the fact that it even has one is a big plus considering how rare rewards programs are among secured cards.
 The card also stands out for charging no annual fee and no foreign transaction fee and offering a chance to earn back your initial security deposit with responsible use.

 Earn unlimited cash back on every purchase

-Not only does this card’s consistent rewards rate give you a chance to earn back some of the money you would have already been spending, but its cash back rate also matches the 1.5% cash back rate you’ll find on most flat-rate cash back cards.
+Not only does this card’s consistent rewards rate give you a chance to earn back some of the money you would have already been spending, but its base cash back rate also matches the 1.5% cash back rate you’ll find on most flat-rate cash back cards.

 See related: How to redeem cash back

 The Quicksilver Secured charges no annual fee, unlike many other secured cards.
 If you’re still working on building healthy credit habits, this card’s lack of hidden fees should be a big help.
 That said, if you do happen to miss a payment – a common mistake among credit newbies – you’ll be charged an up to $40 late payment fee.